geerlingguy/ansible-role-drush/README.md

 > NOTE: Composer 'global' installation is global _to the user under which Drush is installed_—e.g. if you install globally using the root user, `drush` will only work properly as `root` or when using `sudo`.

 ### Variables used for source install (Git).

+You can also install Drush from source if you need a bleeding-edge release, or if you need a specific version which can't be installed via Composer.

+    drush_install_from_source: no

+Set to `yes` (and set `drush_launcher_install` to `no`) if you want to install `drush` globally using the Drush source code.

     drush_source_install_bin_path: /usr/local/bin/drush
     drush_source_install_path: /usr/local/share/drush